 “The University of Michigan Index of Consumer Sentiment fell to 89.8 in August, with a third of consumers making a negative mention of tariffs without prompt.
 The 8.6 point decrease over July 2019 is the largest monthly decline in consumer sentiment since December 2012.”

-See report by Association for Manufacturing Technology (AMT) www.amtonline.org
+See report by (AMT) www.amtonline.org

 “U.S. consumer confidence posted the biggest drop since the start of the year as Americans’ expectations for the economy and the job market deteriorated, posing a risk to the household spending that is underpinning growth.”

-“The Conference Board’s index decreased in September to a three-month low of 125.1 from a downwardly revised 134.2 a month earlier, according to data from the New York-based group.
+“The Conference Board’s index decreased in September to a three-month low of 125.1 from a downwardly revised 134.2 a month earlier, according to data from the NY-based group.
 The median forecast in a Bloomberg survey of economists called for 133.
 Both the present situation and expectations gauges declined, with the latter dropping to the lowest level since January.”

 - “The overall measure remains elevated and within the range of the past year, suggesting consumers will continue to support the record-long U.S. expansion, though spending may moderate.”